-Any proposal which comes forward to improve the retail provision on offer within the Parish will be approved, regardless of its location, as long as it has met the sequential testing required by the NPPF and any other relevant planning policy.
+Any proposal which comes forward to improve the retail provision on offer within the Parish will be approved, regardless of its location, if it has met the sequential testing required by the NPPF and any other relevant planning policy.

-Proposals that offer support services, including retail and food, for the businesses and employees on Aycliffe Business Park will also be approved as long as any wider requirements have been met.
+Proposals that offer support services, including retail and food, for the businesses and employees on Aycliffe Business Park will also be approved if any wider requirements have been met.